ar1syr0/companion/README.md

 nmcli connection down Hotspot
 ```

-> **⚠️ Important:** Not all Wi-Fi chipsets support AP mode.
+> **Important:** Not all Wi-Fi chipsets support AP mode.
 If the hotspot command fails, check your chipset compatibility.

 ## 8.3 Tailscale